software-mansion/react-native-reanimated/docs/docs/api/hooks/useFrameCallback.md

 Properties:
 * `timestamp: number`: the current system time (in milliseconds)
-* `timeSinceLastFrame: number | null`: time (in milliseconds) since last frame - this value will be null on the first frame after activation.
-Starting from the second frame, it should be ~16ms on 60Hz or ~8ms on 120Hz displays (when there is no lag)
+* `timeSinceLastFrame: number | null`: time (in milliseconds) since last frame - this value will be `null` on the first frame after activation.
+Starting from the second frame, it should be ~16 ms on 60 Hz or ~8 ms on 120 Hz displays (when there is no lag)
 * `elapsedTime: number`: time (in milliseconds) since the callback was last activated

 ## Example